close

 How many social media channels should a brand be on?

 Omnichannel social media marketing is what brands follow.
-They don’t want to lose out on customers who flip between channels.
+They don’t want to lose out on customers who flip between marketing channels.
 Since you have to go into programmatic to follow them around all the time, it becomes expensive.
 What kind of yardsticks should you use to determine which social media gets priority?

 If you have a small team and it’s difficult to churn out interesting content on a daily basis, prioritize.
 There’s no hard and fast rule that brands should post several times a day, every day.
 That gets annoying for an audience that may not want to hear from you all the time.

-Start with what your customer wants
+Start with what your customer wants.

 The situations in which an EV makes sense to use should be the starting point.
 With HubSpot, you can create a set of landing pages that explore the possible uses and then see which ones get the most traction with customers.
 Content should be varied to bring up different cases in which using the product makes a difference.